coderkarthiko/dl2/README.md

 # Neural networks = AWESOME!
 I first got into AI when I saw Nvidia's GauGAN video - an AI that changes rough sketches to realistic landscapes.
 Then I saw Google DeepMind's RL agent learn to play Atari Breakout and I was hooked!
 I learnt as much as I can about neural nets and all the cool stuff we can do with them.
-I learnt all the math behind some really important ML algorithms and I implemented my own neural network library (which is the main thing about this project).
+I learnt all the math behind some really important ML algorithms and I implemented my own neural network library (which is the main part of this project).
+I finished MIT 6.S191 online lecture series (Introduction to Deep Learning).
+Then I started watching Stanford CS231N (Convolutional Neural Networks) lectures on YouTube and I added notebooks to the repository as I went through the lectures.

 #### GauGAN example -
 ![](gaugan.jpg)